What is Community Wealth Building?

 This action guide is for those seeking to pursue and advance a Community Wealth Building approach in their locality, including economic development practitioners, community activists and organizations, anchor institutions, local government agencies and leaders, and other interested stakeholders.
 It is designed to be a practical framework for action to help readers determine how they can begin to advance Community Wealth Building where they are, using the resources and policy levers already available to them.
 It takes readers through the process of adopting a Community Wealth Building approach and the steps required to develop a CWB action plan, offering practical tools to help local stakeholders plan and work together.

-Join The Democracy Collaborative and our practitioner-partners for a 90 minute webinar showcasing the evolution of Community Wealth Building (CWB) in the United States.
+Hear from The Democracy Collaborative and our practitioner-partners, showcasing the evolution of Community Wealth Building (CWB) in the United States.

 The Transformative Potential of the Growing CWB Movement